-Luteolin is a bioflavonoid with potent antioxidant and anti-inflammatory properties.
-It is naturally occurring in many foods including; artichoke, celery, parsley and peanuts.
+Luteolin is a bioflavonoid that neutralizes free radicals, reducing oxidative stress, which is held to be associated with aging.* It is naturally occurring in many foods including artichoke, celery, parsley and peanuts.

 Like PEA, luteolin has several mechanisms of action.
 It inhibits mast cells, as well as mast cell-dependent T cell activation.
 Luteolin modulates microglial activation and inhibits pro-inflammatory cytokine production.
 It also acts on GABA and opioid receptors in the spinal cord.*